facebook/react-native-website/STYLEGUIDE.md

 ## Unpack “native”

-Refer to non-web technologies by their proper nouns or as “apps,” not lumping them as “native.” iOS and Android developers do not think of their technologies as “native” nor what they build as “native apps.”
+Refer to non-web technologies by their proper nouns or as “apps,” not lumping them as “native.”
+Android and iOS developers do not think of their technologies as “native” nor what they build as “native apps.”
 Being more specific helps create an inclusive shared vocabulary for web and app devs to learn and collaborate with each other.

 ### Example

-**Bad** “Native App Accessibility (iOS and Android)” Qualifying “app” with “native” is redundant with “iOS” and “Android” in the same phrase.
+**Bad** “Native App Accessibility (Android and iOS)” Qualifying “app” with “native” is redundant with “Android and “iOS” in the same phrase.

-**Good** “App Accessibility on iOS and Android” specifies both platforms and drops the confusing “native.”
+**Good** “App Accessibility on Android and iOS” specifies both platforms and drops the confusing “native.”

 ## Welcoming and mature